Environmental Health Coalition

-The Environmental Health Coalition (EHC) is an organization focused on environmental and social justice in San Diego, California.
-It was founded in 1980 by Diane Takvorian and Tony Pettina, and includes a staff of 19 other individuals.
-Its work mainly concerns low income communities and communities of color in San Diego.
-It also works to affect public policy both locally and nationally.
-The coalition believes that by working closely with communities, it will be able to help mitigate the excessive amounts of pollution and other environmental hazards such as hazardous air pollution (HAPs), toxic waste disposal facilities, or superfund sites.
-One of its main goals is to prevent environmental injustice in San Diego and use that work to influence national environmental justice issues.
-Its mission statement is as follows:
+The Environmental Health Coalition (EHC) is a San Diego-based environmental justice organization founded in 1980 by Diane Takvorian and Tony Pettina.
+It works with low income communities and communities of color in the San Diego region and along the U.S.-Mexico border to address environmental health risks related to excessive amounts of pollution and other environmental hazards such as hazardous air pollutants, toxic waste disposal facilities, and superfund sites.
+The coalition also addresses risks related to land-use planning, transportation access, and community development.
+EHC has participated in community research, environmental health advocacy, and policy initiatives addressing disproportionate environmental impacts in affected neighborhoods, as part of its mission statement.

-“Environmental Health Coalition is dedicated to achieving environmental and social justice.
-We believe that justice is accomplished by empowered communities acting together to make social change.
-We organize and advocate to protect public health and the environment threatened by toxic pollution.
-EHC supports broad efforts that create a just society and fosters a healthy and sustainable quality of life.”

 History

-The Environmental Health Coalition was founded in 1980 originally under the name Coalition Against Cancer.
+The Environmental Health Coalition was founded in 1980, originally under the name "Coalition Against Cancer".
+Reports of waste haulers that were dumping toxic chemicals in Barrio Logan helped catalyze the organization's change.
+These incidents reflected a broader conflict between industrial land use and residential neighborhoods in Barrio Logan, which became an early point for environmental justice organization in San Diego.
 The initial focus of the EHC was to clean up toxic waste sites like the 38th and Alpha street dumps.

-In 1983, EHC launched the Household Toxics Project, which focuses on identifying and removing harmful toxins in houses in local San Diego residences.
+In 1983, EHC launched the Household Toxics Project, which focuses on identifying and removing environmental contaminants in local houses.
+The organization also helped develop one of California's earliest programs to separate household hazardous waste from municipal garbage streams.
 In 1986, the EHC co-sponsored the Tijuana Toxics Conference, and in the same year, launched the Toxic Free Neighborhoods and Clean Bay Campaigns.
+EHC also documented hazardous waste shipments from the United States to facilities in Tijuana and helped bring attention to boarder environmental health risks affecting nearby communities.
 In 1994, the EHC launched SALTA (Salud Ambiental Lideres Tomando Accion or Environmental Health Leaders Taking Actions), which aimed to train locals in environmental health and justice.
 In 1996, the EHC protested the housing of nuclear aircraft carriers in San Diego Bay.
 In 2000, the EHC worked to draft the Military Responsibilities Act, and in 2002, it formed the Tijuana affiliate.
-In 2005, it got polluting diesel trucks banned on Barrio Logan streets, and in 2006, it worked with the state to ban candies that had unhealthy traces of lead in them.
-In 2010, the EHC got the West Side National City Specific Plan approved, and oversaw energy stimulus money going towards San Diego residents on low income.
+In 2005, the coalition supported efforts to restrict diesel truck traffic on residential streets in Barrio Logan, a policy that intended to reduce residents' exposure to air pollution from nearby industrial-related transportation.
+In 2010, the EHC got the West Side National City Specific Plan approved, and oversaw energy stimulus money going towards San Diego residents of low income.